 Whether the beaches or the mountains, it’s the sort of scenery that won’t stay secret for long, nor will the Ottoman heritage of Berat or Greek and Roman ruins in Butrint.
 Below we’ve picked the top reasons you should visit Albania, but go now before everyone else finds out.

-There is hardly a stretch of sand from the tip of Italy to the fast-developing resorts in Montenegro where you can lay your towel on the Mediterranean –you can still find a spot in Albania.
+There's hardly a stretch of sand from the tip of Italy to the fast-developing resorts in Montenegro where you can lay your towel on the Mediterranean – but you can still find a spot in Albania.

-Take your beach towel to the Adriatic on our Albania coast and culture tour
+Take your beach towel to the Adriatic coast on our Southern Albania Adventure tour.

 Staggered along the climbing foothills of rugged mountains, the whitewashed walls and terracotta tiles of the homes in Berat have the perfect natural stage for their own architectural beauty.